man doing incline dumbbell presses

 Imagine the anterior deltoids, which are located at the front of the shoulder, as the shield that protects your upper arm.

 The muscles begin at the collarbone, and then extend down to connect to the upper portion of the arm bone.
-They can play an important role in many upper body movements because of their positioning.
+Because of their position, they play an important role in many upper-body movements.

 The closed grip is an important tool in building deltoids.
-It activates muscles in both sides of the shoulder as well as the supraspinatus, and the infraspinatus.
+It activates muscles on both sides of the shoulder as well as the supraspinatus and the infraspinatus.

 This exercise also works the middle deltoid, which is rarely used during big compound movements.